 During the current fiscal year, Youth Homes established a 457(b) tax-deferred compensation plan.
-Participation in the plan is limited to the executive director.
-No employer contributions were made for the year ended June 30, 2015.
+Participation in the plan is limited to the chief executive officer.
+No employer contributions were made for the year ended June 30, 2016.

 The 457(b) plan is included in other assets and the corresponding liability is included in accrued liabilities (see Note 7).